ibm-messaging/mq-mqi-nodejs/README.md

 Installation of the package will automatically install any prerequisite packages downloadable from the npm repository.

-It also requires the MQ C client libraries to be installed.
+It also requires the MQ C client libraries to be installed/available.

-For Windows and Linux x64, the npm installation process now tries to access the Redistributable Client packages and unpack them automatically.
+For Windows and Linux x64, the npm installation process tries to access the Redistributable Client packages and unpack them automatically.
 The installation of this library succeeds even if the download and unpack of the MQ runtime libraries fails in some way.

-If you do not want this automatic installation of the MQ runtime, then set the environment variable "MQIJS_NOREDIST" to any value before running npm install.
+If you do not want this automatic installation of the MQ runtime, then set the environment variable `MQIJS_NOREDIST` to any value before running npm install.
-The MQ libraries will then be found at runtime using mechanisms such as searching LD_LIBRARY_PATH.
+The MQ libraries are then be found at runtime using mechanisms such as searching `LD_LIBRARY_PATH`.

 For other MQ-supported platforms and environments, the C runtime can be installed from your MQ installation media, or from the full Client downloads at [this site](http://www-01.ibm.com/support/docview.wss?uid=swg24042176).